orsonteodoro/gcf2/profiles/gaming/README.md

       for competitive gaming to avoid a false positive unintended consequence scenario that leads to premature permadeath.
 For casual gaming, KFENCE has acceptable performance tolerance.
-For competitive gaming, the performance is unacceptable.
-KASAN may cause a 2-4 FPS drop.
+For competitive gaming, the performance is unacceptable because both the use of -O2 (10% penalty) and the hardening may stack or be additive.

     - For trusted code integrity on both kernels, KCFI may have a 1.08x worst case performance penalty which may go over the 1 FPS drop for 60 FPS